-The Housing Delivery Test Measurement Rule Book updated February 2019, sets out the method for calculating the Housing Delivery Test result and confirms the publication of results in November each year.
+The Housing Delivery Test Measurement Rule Book, sets out the method for calculating the Housing Delivery Test result and confirms the publication of results annually.
 The Housing Delivery Test compares the net homes delivered over the previous three financial years, to the homes that should have been built over the same period as identified by the housing requirement for each authority.